 A brief glimpse of the first 4,000 years of regulation may be found here.

-This web page, under construction, will summarise the main developments in regulation and deregulation from around 1980 to date.
+This web page summarises the main developments in regulation and deregulation from the late 1900s to 2020.

 There was a time when business people were sent to prison for selling goods below the prices set by manufacturers.
 The subsequent development of competition law through to 2003 is nicely summarised in a lecture by Peter Freeman.